StreetCommunityProgrammer/metaphore/README.md

     - ~~Code Snippet~~ Metaphor
     - Your Punk Signature!

+## Writting Shortcut

+Create issue to [request to add](https://github.com/StreetCommunityProgrammer/metaphore/issues/new?assignees=&labels=add+metaphore&template=metaphore_request.yml&title=Add+%5BMETAPHORE+NAME%5D) your metaphor to our repository.
+That's it!

 ## Notes
 _Every metaphor in this repository is public and everyone can used for free._